ivncstnd/ELK-Stack/README.md

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.
 The Jumpbox is the only virtual machine that accepts internet connections.
 Additionally, machines within the network can only be accessed by the Jumpbox.
+Access policies are controlled within Azure's security groups.
+Port configurations applied are Deny All Inbound with port 22 exceptions for administration.

 ### Ansible Usage